 The required contribution rates of most active plan members are based on a percentage of salary in excess of a base compensation amount ranging from zero dollars to \$863 monthly.
-Required contribution rates for active plan members and employers as a percentage of payroll for the year ended June 30, 2022 were as follows:
+Required contribution rates for active plan members and employers as a percentage of payroll for the year ended June 30, 2023 were as follows:

-Members - The member contribution rate was 7.0 percent of applicable member earnings for fiscal year 2021-2022.
+Members - The contribution rate for classic members was 7.0 percent and PEPRA members was 8.0 percent of applicable member earnings for fiscal year June 30, 2023.

-Employers - The employer contribution rate was 22.91 percent of applicable member earnings.
+Employers - The employer contribution rate was 25.37 percent of applicable member earnings.

-The District contributed \$4,127,230 to the plan for the fiscal year ended June 30, 2022.
+The District contributed \$5,333,774 to the plan for the fiscal year ended June 30, 2023.

-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions - At June 30, 2022, the District reported a liability of \$23,481,000 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2021.
-The District's proportion of the net pension liability was based on the District's share of contributions to the pension plan relative to the contributions of all participating school Districts.
-At June 30, 2022 the District's proportion was 0.115 percent, which was a decrease of 0.002 percent from its proportion measured as of June 30, 2020.
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

+At June 30, 2023, the District reported a liability of \$40,501,000 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2022 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2021.
+The District's proportion of the net pension liability was based on the District's share of contributions to the pension plan relative to the contributions of all participating school districts.
+At June 30, 2022 the District's proportion was 0.118 percent, which was an increase of 0.003 percent from its proportion measured as of June 30, 2021.